-The Gaia spacecraft will be launched from Kourou by a Soyuz-Fregat launcher.
+The Gaia spacecraft was launched from Kourou by a Soyuz-Fregat launcher on 19 December 2013.
 The Launch and Early Orbit Phase (LEOP) has a typical duration of two days.
-Initially the Fregat-Gaia composite is placed on a parking orbit, after which a single Fregat boost injects Gaia on its transfer trajectory towards the L2 Lagrange point.
-This phase also covers the initial configuration and the deployment of the spacecraft.
+Initially the Fregat-Gaia composite was placed on a parking orbit, after which a single Fregat boost injected Gaia on its transfer trajectory towards the L2 Lagrange point.

-LEOP is followed by the transfer and in-orbit commissioning phase, during which all operations allowing to prepare the operational phase are performed.
-In particular, all science driving functions are thoroughly tested and calibrated, including micropropulsion and payload.
-This phase ends by the insertion into the operational orbit around L2 and includes any eventual orbit correction manoeuvres, if necessary.
-Following final commissioning and calibration, the spacecraft is ready to enter the 5-year long operational phase, which may be extended by one year.
+LEOP was followed by the transfer and in-orbit commissioning phase, during which all operations that were necessary to prepare for the operational phase were performed.
+In particular, all science driving functions were thoroughly tested and calibrated, including micropropulsion and payload.
+This phase included the insertion into the operational orbit around L2 and any eventual orbit correction manoeuvres.
+Following final commissioning and calibration, the spacecraft was ready to enter the 5-year long operational phase, which may be extended by one year.

-Gaia will operate in a Lissajous-type orbit, around the L2 point of the Sun-Earth system, which is located 1.5 million km from the Earth in the anti-Sun direction.
+Gaia operates in a Lissajous-type orbit, around the L2 point of the Sun-Earth system, which is located 1.5 million km from the Earth in the anti-Sun direction.
 The orbit is not impacted by Earth eclipses.
-The orbit period is about 180 days and the size of the orbit is typically 340 000 x 90 000 km.
+The orbit period is about 180 days and the size of the orbit is typically 340 000 × 90 000 km.

 This location in space offers a very stable thermal environment, very high observing efficiency (since the Sun, Earth and Moon are behind the instrument field of view) and a low radiation environment.
 Uninterrupted mapping of the sky takes place during the operational mission phase.

-In some regions of the sky, like the Baade's window, Omega Centauri or other globular clusters, the star density exceeds with 750 000 per square degree the storage capability of the onboard processors.
-In these cases, a modified scanning law may be temporarily followed in order to increase the number of successive transits in these regions.
+In some regions of the sky, like Baade's window, Omega Centauri or other globular clusters, the star density – about 750 000 per square degree – exceeds the storage capability of the onboard processors.
+In these cases, a modified scanning law may be temporarily followed to increase the number of successive transits in these regions.